 What can be done to preserve the gratitude and appreciation expressed in a sincere manner “Thank you ….(there will be a name here)!”, a symbol of solidarity in İzmir?
 Fund calls resemble competition in which are winners and losers.
 Is it possible to prepare for the calls while they are still on?
 Could working groups be formed?
 With regular meetings would it be possible to share the experience of winning and losing the fund?
 Would it be possible to demand from the institutions and organizations that launch fund calls to make pre-evaluation briefing meetings and post-evaluation feedback statements specific to the tight communication network in İzmir?
 And maybe the most interestingly, could a joint application among a number of artists/artist initiatives to be made in order to maximize the outcome?
 Could the recipient of the funds create a budget for those who couldn’t?
 Would it be possible to continue the İzmir’s network based on production further in the search for funding?

 We meet once again the question: “Can we create more robust communication networks to address economic and social problems in the name of developing common production areas?”
 More than once.
-It can be said that the biggest output of Space Experiences is to reflect the persistent appearance of this topic as a contemporary issue for the art actors of İzmir.
+It can be said that the biggest output of Spatial Experiences is to reflect the persistent appearance of this topic as a contemporary issue for the art actors of İzmir.
 The fact that the unfiltered open conversations throughout the events at the three distinctive spaces with different characteristics; located in the city/or not, being profit-oriented/or not, institutional/or not; always concentrated on certain focal points could be interpreted as that there are readily significant saturation areas, and clusters waiting to be transformed in the city of İzmir.

 It will not be right to consider this opinion as a final outcome.
 This notion is as prominent as every other topic that has been put on the table within the scope of the series and as valuable as every heading which the owners of the spaces have chosen to underline.
-Within the frame of the topics that have been attempted to clarify above and could not have been mentioned yet, the series of Space Experiences, whose focus was being open-ended and in some ways undefined and frameless as well as being the experience and sharing itself rather than being an agent setting a goal, wishfully hopes that more robust communication networks will be established on Izmir scale.
+Within the frame of the topics that have been attempted to clarify above and could not have been mentioned yet, the series of Spatial Experiences, whose focus was being open-ended and in some ways undefined and frameless as well as being the experience and sharing itself rather than being an agent setting a goal, wishfully hopes that more robust communication networks will be established on Izmir scale.